PhilMele/M3Project/README.md

 `return redirect()` returns the user to the grant_id template the answer was originally deleted from.
 To achieve this, values of `grant_id` and `grant_application_id` are used. `grant_id` is extracted from the function's parameter, and `grant_application_id` is taken from the the template (`<input type="hidden" name="delete_answer_grant_application_id" value="{{ grant_application_id }}">`) and returned in the function through variable `grant_application_id = request.form.get('delete_answer_grant_application_id')`.

+Finally given the function is used on multiple pages, the function contains a `referrer` to allow the user to stay on they were on before refresh.

+    return redirect(request.referrer or url_for('grant_available'))

+If the referrer is empty, it will redirect the user to `grant_available()` template.

 **Note** - For `delete_application()`, I didnt created a form and couldnt call the hidden_tag from WTF forms.